pnp/pnpjs/docs/contributing/extending-the-library.md

 export class _HubSite extends _SharePointQueryableInstance<IHubSiteInfo> {

     /**
-     * Gets the ISite instance associated with this hubsite */
+     * Gets the ISite instance associated with this hub site */
     // the tag decorator is used to provide some additional telemetry on what methods are
     // being called.
     @tag("hs.getSite")
     public async getSite(): Promise<ISite> {

         // we execute a request using this instance, selecting the SiteUrl property, and invoking it immediately and awaiting the result const d = await this.select("SiteUrl")();